Morris Oxford bullnose: Trial of the Morris-Oxford Light Car

-In April 1914 interested readers of The Times were asked to remember the suggested solution to anxiety amongst British manufacturers brought about by the influx of cheaper American vehicles.
+In April 1914 readers of The Times were asked to remember the suggested solution to concern amongst British manufacturers brought about by the influx of cheaper American vehicles.
 The suggestion was to have British firms co-operate producing a certain part or parts of the complete mechanism later assembled and sold by a joint undertaking.
 The Morris-Oxford Light Car, it was explained to readers, was produced on a similar principle.
 The engine clutch and gearbox were from the works of White & Poppe, the rear axle and the rest of the transmission from Wrigley's.

 Of his trial The Timess correspondent reported happy results.
 Everything was characterised by extreme "up-to-dateness" and the vehicle lacked scarcely any amenity of the largest and most expensive car.